New Earnings Test Data: Only 2% of College Degree Programs at Risk

 Key Findings

-By contrast, 4,441 programs (~14%) perform exceptionally well, with graduates earning at least $50,000 more than typical high school graduates within four years of completing their credential—representing 435,722 students.
+By contrast, 4,441 associate and bachelor degree programs programs (~14%) perform exceptionally well, with graduates earning at least $50,000 more than typical high school graduates within four years of completing their credential—representing 435,722 students.
+Nearly 140 undergraduate certificate programs also show their graduates earning this strong premium.

 Access the Complete Dataset